AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 Online presence is the easiest way to quickly plug into the local tech ecosystem.
 Recruiters and hiring managers rely heavily on your online presence to learn more about you.
 Having your online materials complete and up-to-date is **essential**.
 When a job opportunity comes your way, you'll be able to immediately begin the hiring process by directing the recruiter to your online profiles.

+Online profiles to pay attention to:
+* LinkedIn
+* GitHub
+* Facebook/Instagram (they will look, check your privacy settings and content!)
+* Circle Coding Academy graduate profile
+* Medium blog
+* Hacker Rank

 Who sees your online profiles?
 * Recruiters / headhunters
 * Other HR folks